pwnieexpress/2014-security-tools-review/deep-dive/automater.md

 > unshorten.me, Urlvoid.com, Labs.alienvault.com, ThreatExpert, VxVault, and
 > VirusTotal.

+## Summary

+### General

+This is a useful tool.
+It would benefit from being treated as a more unified package / project but the fact that it is on Github makes this easier.

+### Code

+The code is well written, formatted and documented.
+It could have some improvements related to version dependencies (see below) as well as a CHANGELOG file to let people know what changes were made and when .

 ## Install on Kali

 ```bash
 sudo apt-get install automater
 ```

-On first installation from kali it worked fine but errored I tried to start it.
+On first installation from kali it worked fine but errored when I tried to start it.

 ```bash
 root@kali-host:~# automater